 I wanted to post something about how the Jewish Educational System worked.
 Once I knew this stuff, my understanding of Scripture seemed to be much stronger.
 Anyway, here’s a basic description.
 (Very basic)

 In the Jewish culture of Jesus’ day kids were taught the Torah (first 5 books of the Bible) in the local Synagogue (church) beginning at the age of 6.
 They had classes 5 days a week just like we do today.
-By the time they were about 10 years old, they had memorized all of those first five books.
+By the time they were about 10 years old, they had memorized all of the Torah – the first five books of the Bible.
 These classes were called “Bet Sefer.”
-Anyway, most Jewish kids were pretty well finished with school after this and went home to learn the family trade – like fishing or carpentry or something like that.
+Anyway, most Jewish kids were pretty well finished with school (“WooHoo!
+Graduation!”) after this and went home to learn the family trade – like fishing or carpentry or something like that.

 Now, the kids who were really the best of the best among them were allowed to continue in school in something called “Bet Talmud.”
 Here, they studied all of the Hebrew Scriptures (Our Old Testament) and memorized all of them between the ages of 10-14.
 During this time, students also learned the Jewish art of questions an answers.
 Instead of answering with an answer, they were taught to answer with another question.
 In this way, students could demonstrate both their knowledge and their great regard for the Scriptures.
 They were taught to always be curious about the Scriptures.
 Look at how Jesus was described as a young boy in Luke 2:46-47 – “After three days they found him in the temple courts, sitting among the teachers, listening to them and asking them questions.
 Everyone who heard him was amazed at his understanding and his answers.”